careBT/carebt_core/docs/tutorial/simple_sequence.rst

     :lines: 72-84

-The constructor (``__init__``) of the ``SimpleSequence`` needs to call the constructor (``super().__init__``) of the ``SequenceNode`` and pass the bt_runner and the signature as arguments.
+The constructor (``__init__``) of the ``SimpleSequence`` needs to call the constructor (``super().__init__``) of the ``SequenceNode`` and passes the bt_runner and the signature as arguments.
 The signature defines one output parameter called *?c*.

 .. literalinclude:: ../../carebt/examples/simple_sequence.py